-Join Joseph LeBlanc for an in-depth discussion in this video Configuring OAuth requests, part of Up and Running with Cloud Storage APIs.
+Join Joseph LeBlanc for an in-depth discussion in this video Configuring OAuth requests, part of Learning Cloud Storage APIs.

 Authentication for drop box core API requests, is handled through off.
 This involves obtaining a request token, having the end user visit dropbox.com to authorize your application, then generating an access token.
 Lets have a look at this step by step.
 Attempting to do http requests with ohauf by hand is very difficult.
 To help us out with this, I'm going to use the no dash d box module for no j s.
 This module will allow us to make http requests with ohauf through methods.
 Now lets set up the server.